 |Before the Mists Cleared|

-As I began my return journey the sun began to burn its way through the mist and I was very quickly walking in beautiful, hazy sunshine, the chill of the fog now gone, the area sprang into life as bird song began to reach my ears from every corner.
+As I began my return journey the sun began to burn its way through the mist and I was very quickly walking in beautiful, hazy sunshine.
+The chill of the fog now gone.
+The area sprang into life as bird song began to reach my ears from every corner.
+A real game of two halves.
 Mainly it was from Wren, Dunnock and Robin, but there were plenty of Blackbird and Song Thrush too.

 |Great Tit enjoying the Spring sunshine|